kubernetes/website/content/en/docs/setup/production-environment/container-runtimes.md

 and consumes a root control group (`cgroup`) and acts as a cgroup manager.
 Systemd has a tight integration with cgroups and will allocate cgroups per process.
 It's possible to configure your container runtime and the kubelet to use `cgroupfs`.
-Using `cgroupfs` alongside systemd means that there will then be two different cgroup managers.
+Using `cgroupfs` alongside systemd means that there will be two different cgroup managers.

 Control groups are used to constrain resources that are allocated to processes.
 A single cgroup manager will simplify the view of what resources are being allocated